imagej/imagej.github.io/pages/MorphoLibJ.md

 #### 3D images

-Morphological filters for 3D images are available under .
-The dialog let the user choose the structuring element shape and radius.
+Morphological filters for 3D images are available under {% include bc content="Plugins | MorphoLibJ | Morphological filters (3D)" %}.
+The
+dialog let the user choose the structuring element shape and radius.
 The same list of operations as for planar images is provided.
 Planar structuring elements can be used (the operation is simply repeated on each slice), as well as a cubic or spherical structuring element.
 For most structuring elements, the size can be chosen for each direction.

 #### Directional Filters

-Directional filtering is available from .
+Directional filtering is available from {% include bc content="Plugins |
+MorphoLibJ | Directional Filtering" %}.
 It requires a planar image.

 The parameters are: